19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Transfer of member’s moneys in ordinary account to special account

-18B\.—(1) Subject to subsection (2), a member who has less than the prescribed amount standing to his credit in his special account may apply to the Board to transfer to his special account a sum standing to his credit in his ordinary account, being a sum not exceeding the difference between —
+18B\.—(1) The Board may, on the application of a member who has less than the prescribed amount standing to his credit in his special account and subject to such terms and conditions as the Board may impose, transfer to his special account a sum standing to his credit in his ordinary account, being a sum not exceeding the difference between —

 (a) the prescribed amount; and